Happy New Year’s Eve! What should we celebrate with?

 - 1 tablespoon chopped chives (I used Gourmet Herbs slightly dried chives)

 - Generously season the pork shoulder with salt, pepper and garlic powder, and rub pork shoulder with your favorite barbecue sauce (I used a pastry brush to help me do this).
-Place in a slow cooker and cook on low for 8 hours.
+Place in a slow cooker and cook on low for 8 hours (or high for 4-5 hours).
 Once cooked, remove pork shoulder and slightly shred - discard any fatty parts.
-Careful no to shred the pork too much - you want nice chunks of pork on your sandwich.
+Careful not to shred the pork too much - you want nice chunks of pork on your sandwich.
 Add about ½ cup to 1 cup of your favorite barbecue sauce and gently mix.

 - To make the aioli, add all the ingredients to a bowl and mix.